paulmreese/frontend-nanodegree-arcade-game/README.md

 ### Running Turtlr

-To Run Turtlr, down a copy of this repository, and open the included index.html file in your preferred desktop browser.
+To Run Turtlr, download a copy of this repository, and then open the included index.html file in your preferred desktop browser.
 This game requires use of the keyboard.

 ### Playing Turtlr